If you’d like to work out the estimated increase to any of the plans on your account, use our handy price calculator.

 The change to the price you pay for your plan(s) will take account of discounts you get.
 A higher price increase may be incurred if your discounts expire, and your monthly price goes up before the increase is applied.
 We apply the increase to all elements individually and then add them all together.
 Due to rounding you may see a slight difference between your actual price shown on your bill and the price shown in your notification or calculator.
 This difference shouldn’t be more than a few pennies a month and the amount on your bill is the final and correct charge.
 You can log into ee.co.uk/EE to see more information on your price plan.

 Your add-ons and out-of-bundle charges will be also be increasing in-line with the December CPI rate of 10.5% published in January, plus 3.9%.

 The increase to your monthly price plan(s), add-ons, out-of-bundle charges will take place on or after 31 March.
 You will be able to see your new charges starting from your bill on or after 31 March.

 What happens if I upgrade?

-When you decide to upgrade, you will be advised about the annual price increase impact to your price plan and other products at the point of the upgrade.
-All customers upgrading from now on will be subject to CPI+ 3.9% increase based on the latest terms.
-If you decide to revert to your previous price plan after you upgraded, your T&Cs will remain as per the upgrade and your plan will still be subject to the annual CPI+ 3.9% increase.
+When you decide to upgrade, you’ll be advised about how the annual price increase will impact your price plan and other products.
+All customers upgrading will be subject to a CPI plus 3.9% increase based on their terms and conditions.